ingo-m/py-air-quality/README.md

 - http://123.456.7.890:8000/weekday
 - http://123.456.7.890:8000/weekend

-You can leave the server permanently active, it consumes practically now system resources when running in the background.
+You can leave the server permanently active, it consumes practically no system resources when running in the background.
 If you would like to shut down the server at some point, you first have to re-connect to the tmux session:
 ```bash